 “Yalla, Habibis!”
-Those words come to mind instantly when I think about Jordan, even now, four months after trekking through the beautifully diverse landscape.
+Those words come to mind instantly when I think about Jordan, even now, after trekking through the country’s beautifully diverse landscape.

-It wasn’t that our group was unfit or unconditioned – every single traveler had trekking experience matched with eagerness to immerse in places by walking through, one step at a time.
+It wasn’t that our group was unfit or unconditioned – every single traveller had trekking experience to match their eagerness to immerse themselves in places one step at a time.
 Yet, it became clear, we simply couldn’t be rushed.
 And, truth be told, we tended to distract easily, jumping off trail, getting lost, sharing story after story and piling on laughter.

 We embraced a rare kind of slow travel, which allowed us not only to see Jordan, but to feel the country through sand-tinged eyelids and faces covered in sweat, savoring every step, even those that challenged us and caused our feet to ache.

-Though there’s nothing technical about any of the routes, different landscapes presented unique individual tests.
+Though there’s nothing technical about any of the routes we took, different landscapes presented unique individual tests.
 Some of us gleefully attacked climbs while others hit their stride going downhill.
-A few of us barely noticed the heat’s intensity – my husband Matt and I grew up in sweltering Alabama, after all – while others struggled in midday sun.
+A few of us barely noticed the heat’s intensity – my husband Matt and I grew up in sweltering Alabama, after all – while others struggled in the midday sun.

-Regardless of hurdles, every morning, we laced our trekking shoes and summed our perseverance, ready to hit the trail and discover what lay ahead.
+Regardless of hurdles, every morning, we laced our trekking shoes and summoned our perseverance, ready to hit the trail and discover what lay ahead.

 Before setting out, another ritual attempted to set our intentions.
 Over coffee – that thick and foamy cardamom-tinged Arabic coffee that never fails to deliver jolts – Usama would unveil the day’s itinerary and distances, along with average group times.
 “Today’s trek will be approximately X kilometers and should take X hours,” he would say.
 By day three, it would be difficult for him to finish that statement without laughing.

 At our own pace, here’s what we experienced: